bnprks/BPCells/README.md

       (Note: compared to R dgCMatrices,
       the numbers are more like 6-8x smaller due to dgCMatrices always storing double-precision floats)
+- Comparison to ArchR:
+    - Fragment import speed is about 10-fold faster
+    - Peak and tile matrix calculations are about 10-fold faster than ArchR
+    - BPCells usually uses less memory than ArchR, though ArchR's memory usage is never excessive
 - PCA calculation:
+    - Compared to Seurat/Scanpy's default normalization + PCA, BPCells can be nearly 100x more memory efficient for large datasets (1M cells), even when subsetting to just 2,000 genes.
+    - The time for PCA calculation is faster than Seurat, but about 2x slower than Scanpy (BPCells) takes about 5 minutes to run PCA on a 1M cell matrix
     - Compared to Seurat's default normalization + PCA, BPCells will likely be about 10x more efficient in memory and CPU.
 It is unclear if this will multiply with the 4-6x memory savings from bitpacking counts matrices.